Bharath-Nalluri-013/OpenSource/A2_GitHub.md

 To abort a merge: git merge --abort
 Aborts latest merge.

+Incase if you have remote repositories, there is an another way to abort the merge.

 ```

 11. Now repeat item 9, but proceed with the manual merge (editing B.py).
 All implemented methods are needed.
 Explain your procedure.
 ```
+Commands:
+git checkout main
+git merge math
+git add B.py
+git commit -m "Manual merging is done."

+Explanation:
+Unlike previous step, we have done manual merge here.
+Navigate to master branch.
+merge math branch to master using git merge. now add file B.py using git add B.py this is what manual addition is. next commit your changes and add a message using git commit "message".

 ```